ycodify-tech/public-documentation/src/pages/docs/project-schema/using-exported-code.md

 ![Image](/images/yc-web/exportedCode3.png)

-Now you can use the return of the operation in your code
+Now you can use the return of the operation in your code.

+[By clicking here](https://codepen.io/pen/PoexxYy) you can see an example using the READ operation!